jozsefkovacsacc/bevel/platforms/hyperledger-fabric/configuration/roles/create/chaincode/invoke/Readme.md

 #### 3. Git Push
 This task pushes the above generated value files to git repo.
 ##### Input Variables
     GIT_DIR: "The path of directory which needs to be pushed"
+    GIT_REPO: "The name of GIT REPO"
+    GIT_USERNAME: "Username of Repo"
+    GIT_PASSWORD: "Password for Repo"
+    GIT_EMAIL: "Email for git config"
+    GIT_BRANCH: "Branch Name"
     GIT_RESET_PATH: "This variable contains the path which wont be synced with the git repo"
-    gitops: *item.gitops* from network.yaml
     msg: "Message for git commit"
+These variables are fetched through network.yaml using *item.gitops*